Jennifer Wilber is a teacher and writer. She holds a B.A. in English and an Associate's in Computer Game Design. She is a life-long gamer.

 Fossil Fighters is an RPG where the player must collect fossils to revive dinosaurs (called Vivosaurs in this game) and use them to battle other Vivosaur trainers.
 There are many parallels between Fossil Fighters and the Pokémon series.

-follows the story of a young boy who arrives on Vivosaur Island.
+Fossil Fighters follows the story of a young boy who arrives on Vivosaur Island.
 In the beginning of the game while the player is traveling by boat to the island, he is asked a series of questions to determine how he will look (similar to the character creation mechanic in Animal Crossing).
-Fossil Fighters

 Once the player arrives on the island, he is sent to a practice dig site to learn the basic game mechanics.
 The game involves digging up new fossils to revive Vivosaurs and participating in battles against other Vivosaur trainers.
-The game involves completing various tasks and mission and competing in tournaments to level up.
+The game involves completing various tasks and missions and competing in tournaments to level up.
 The plot and gameplay are very similar to the Pokémon games.

 There is a hint of a romantic subplot between the playable character and another character in the game.
 Throughout the game, the player gets to know this character and there are hints that they are developing feelings for one another.
 As the game progresses, the plot does get a bit darker than it is in the beginning, but this game is still suitable for all ages.